DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/release/check-canary.md

 2. View the details page of the canary delivery job.

-    - __Basic Information__: View the name, status, delivery mode, delivery object, etc. of the job.
+    - __Basic Information__: View the name, status, delivery mode, and delivery object of the job.

     - __Progressive Delivery__: Visually displays the execution progress of the canary delivery job, and you can intuitively understand which step the task is currently executing and how the execution status is.